 Melanie started her AHRC NYC career at Camp Anne after hearing about the agency from a friend while traveling through the South Pacific.
 She got the camp job through a phone interview and then became a Client Service Coordinator at Bush Terminal before starting her current position.

 “I sort of fell into it but also had experience with people with disabilities,” Melanie explained.
-“My mother was a special needs teacher and used to take me into work when I was on holiday.”
-Melanie said that working in DHWOW has been exactly what she hoped it would become.
+“My mother was a special needs teacher and used to take me to work when I was on holiday,” Melanie said that working in DHWOW has been exactly what she hoped it would become.
 “I get to be hands-on and actually teach, which is what I love to do.”

 Finding Direction at the Museum

-Back behind the information desk, Kyle pointed some tourists in the direction towards their chosen exhibit as Melanie looked on.
+Back behind the information desk, Kyle pointed some tourists in the direction of their chosen exhibit as Melanie looked on.

 “Kyle’s been great the whole time we’ve been working together,” Melanie said.
 “He has really progressed–he used to be very dependent.
 He’d say ‘Can you do this for me, can you help me with that?’
 Now he’ll just do it, email people himself, call people himself.”

 Melanie said that she has been going back to school to get a post-graduate degree in psychology, with the goal of continuing and expanding her work with creative arts therapies.
 Whatever she chooses to do, she’ll have at least one big supporter.

 “Melanie’s the best,” Kyle said.
 “Every Friday, me and Mel go to the pizza parlor to meet with my friends.
 Fridays are the best.
 She’s the best staff ever.”